salsita/inStyle/README.md

 How does this work?

-If some of the compound selectors (eg. `li` in `li:hover` or `.links` in `.links.with-flowers`) is found in the current cascade, it's modified by the additional selectors.
+If some of the compound selectors (eg. `li` in `li:hover` or `.links` in `.links.with-flowers`) are found in the current cascade, they're modified by the additional selectors.
 If not found, it's expected as a parent of the current selector and prepended instead.
 Infinitely nestable, accepting multiple queries, modifying any amount of parents and excluding any invalidated parent  group selectors.

 Let's add media queries to the mix.
 In SASS it's provided by the wonderful [include-media](https://github.com/eduardoboucas/include-media), which allows very flexible and expressive conditioning and fits the nestable pattern perfectly - refer to its [documentation](http://include-media.com/#features) for details.